 Intermediate courses are intended for attendees with a working knowledge of the vocabulary of clicker training and operant conditioning.

 Students should have already learned to train basic behaviors with a marker signal, know how to put behaviors on cue, and have several behaviors with their dogs solidly on cue.

-Note that Intermediate Learning Labs often require that participating dog-and-handler teams have specific training and skills.
+Note that Intermediate Learning Labs often require that participating Animal/Handler Spotlight Teams have specific training and skills.

 Advanced courses are intended for students with a solid understanding of learning theory and the vocabulary of training and operant conditioning, as well as considerable experience in applying these techniques.